 Monitoring Beach Cleaning

-Tourist-friendly and popular beaches are often cleaned of seaweed by large machines without regard for vulnerable baby sea turtle hatchlings.
+Tourist-friendly and popular beaches are often cleaned of seaweed by large machines without regard for vulnerable baby sea turtle hatchlings, nesting turtles and stranded turtles.
 Turtle Island’s Gulf of Mexico Office works with authorities and volunteers to implement responsible beach cleaning plans that incorporate careful lifesaving, on-the-ground checks for hatchlings in seaweed.

 Sea Turtle Incubation

 Turtle Island and our allies are calling for sea turtle eggs laid on the Upper Texas Coast to be incubated locally, and the hatchlings released locally.
 We seek to increase resilience of the Upper Texas Coast Kemp’s ridley population by allowing sea turtles from eggs laid at the site to imprint to local beaches, so that mature adults will later return to the site to nest.
 The release on the Upper Texas Coast of local sea turtle hatchlings will help build public pride in the sea turtles, which will lead to support for increased protections of the marine habitat as a whole.

 Sea Turtles on the Pier

 Sea turtles are often hooked by recreational fishermen, and the problem is made worse because the fishers, out of fear, decide against contacting wildlife authorities.
 Turtle Island is working to educate fishers, so that sea turtles can be protected and rehabilitated.
 Already, we’ve produced materials that are distributed in bait shops, we have signs up on three piers on the Upper Texas Coast and are continuing to do outreach.